Seagate/cortx-motr/doc/Understanding_Layout_Schema.rst

 Assumptions
 ===============

-- Meta-data striping (traditionally called clustered meta-data) is outside of T1 scope.
+- Meta-data striping (traditionally called clustered meta-data) is outside of current version scope.
 This is by referring to SNS Overview document.

 - Directory striping is not yet considered in this document nor does it seem to be touched by the HLD.
 Will appreciate to receive inputs on that so that it can be considered into the design.